getaXcore/Mini-Snake/README.md

 # Mini-Snake
-*Slow mode moving for the first time, and will be fast moving after eat more and tail will longer *Contain Ads
+*Slow mode moving for the first time, and will be fast moving after eat more and tail will longer <br>
+*Contain Ads